Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 Most platforms force tradeoffs.
 Here's what actually scales corporate control and local speed.

-You add 10 to 50 locations a year.
+You're adding 10 to 50 units a year.
 You need national campaigns live fast.
-Every location page has to show up in local searches.
-Yet the current setup still requires developer tickets for basic changes.
-Franchisees either feel stuck or start doing their own thing.
-And you know another full rebuild is coming in two or three years.
+Every location page has to actually rank in local search.
+Yet the current setup still requires developer tickets for basic changes, and you know another rebuild is coming.

-In 2026, with search engines leaning harder on AI summaries and local intent, the wrong choice quietly kills leads and franchisee satisfaction.
+In 2026, with Google leaning harder on AI summaries and local intent signals, the wrong platform quietly kills leads and franchisee satisfaction.
 The right one just works and lets you focus on opening more units.

 Here is a straightforward look at the main options franchise leaders actually consider.
-I cover what each does well, where it breaks when you scale, and which one avoids the usual headaches.
+What each does well, where it breaks when you scale, and which one avoids the usual headaches.

 Why franchise websites are different